Nielsbk/Software_containerization/README.md

 ```

 #### Commands used in the presentation for GCS
+(be sure to delete or ignore UI-deployment-canary.yml to avoid 2 separate deployments) a duplicate
 ```
 gcloud config set compute/zone europe-west4-b
 gcloud container clusters create sc